 Final Thoughts: Snorkeling In Maui For Seniors

-Sources & Updates: We keep this guide updated, but ocean conditions and official safety guidance can change.
-Before you snorkel, review the resources below and check current advisories.
+Sources & Updates: Before you snorkel, review the official health, safety, and water-quality resources below and confirm current conditions.